bhargav-sarvaria/easyWaitlist/README.md

 # myWaitlist

-An Angular application to manage Queues efficiently and allowing guests to track their position on the waitlist.
+An Angular application to manage Queues efficiently and allow guests to track their position in the waitlist.

 ## Features
 - Swipe to Delete card list to add and remove guests on the waitlist